r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 Well, when you say like that, I look back at myself and I don’t resent him particularly.

 **Narration:**
----I certainly don’t feel any grudge.
+-I certainly don’t feel any grudge.
----Just sadness.
+-Just sadness.

 **Sigurd:**
 I am grateful that he raised me as a hero.